bterwijn/memory_graph/README.md

 ![copy_method.png](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/copy_method.png)

 ## Copying Values of Immutable Type ##
 Because a value of immutable type will be copied automatically when it is changed, there is no need to copy it beforehand.
-Therefore, a shallow or deep copy of a value of immutable type will just result in just an assignment to save on the time needed to make the copy and the space (=memory) needed to store the values.
+Therefore, a shallow or deep copy of a value of immutable type will result in just an assignment to save on the time needed to make the copy and the space (=memory) needed to store the values.

 ```python
 import memory_graph as mg